jasonpaulso/VectorCode/docs/neovim.md

 - `async_backend`: the async backend to use, currently either `"default"` or `"lsp"`.
 Default: `"default"`;
 - `on_setup`: some actions that can be registered to run when `setup` is called.
-  Currently only supports `update`, which calls `vectorcode update` CLI command if [`vectorcode check config`](#checking-project-setup) prints a valid path.
+  Currently, only supports `update`, which calls `vectorcode update` CLI command if [`vectorcode check config`](#checking-project-setup) prints a valid path.

 You may notice that a lot of options in `async_opts` are the same as the other